Guidelines for Responding to Alert Notifications

 Identifying the Issue

-You can respond to an alert notification from within your LogicMonitor account, or from the email or text message that notified you.
+As discussed in the following section, there are several places from which you can respond to an alert notification.
 While the response method is subject to personal preference, there are guidelines for the type of response you should provide, depending upon whether you can resolve the issue at hand.

 LogicMonitor supports three response types.
-The appropriate use of each is discussed in the following sections:
+Guidelines for the appropriate use of each are discussed in the following sections:

 You should acknowledge an alert when you believe that you can resolve the problem.
 Resolving the problem includes fixing whatever is causing the problem and then taking action to ensure that the alert does not recur, if necessary.
 Actions to suppress further alerts can include: